- Live results are shown to your visitors as they type, and include products, categories and pages.

 To find the input field it needs to have the following identifier clerk-omnisearch-input

 .
-Ones the trigger element has been fired, we are moving the cursor focus to this element, and add whatever query we have to it, so we can keep the user experience somewhat seamless.
+Once the trigger element has been fired, we are moving the cursor focus to this element, and add whatever query we have to it, so we can keep the user experience somewhat seamless.

 Content Wrapper #